Axway/amplify-central/content/en/docs/_index.md

 ## Amplify Central documentation

-Browse all documentation for Amplify Central under the top-level [Amplify Central](/docs/) item in the left navigation menu.
+Browse all documentation for Amplify Central under the left navigation menu.

 Here are some suggestions to get started: